 What Happens When Someone Dies Without a Will?

 When someone dies without a will, families often feel unsure about what happens next.
-This situation — called dying intestate — is more common than many people realize, and the process is more structured than it might seem.
+This situation — called dying intestate — is more common than many people realize.
+The estate is still administered, assets are still distributed, and debts are still paid — but the rules are set by state law rather than by the deceased's wishes.

 Not sure what applies to your situation?